Skip to main content

 DNA Replication Fidelity

 DNA replication fidelity refers to the accuracy with which DNA is copied during cell division.
-High fidelity is maintained by various proofreading mechanisms, such as DNA polymerases that correct errors.
-This high level of accuracy is crucial for minimizing spontaneous mutations, making them relatively rare in healthy organisms.
+High fidelity is maintained by proofreading and repair mechanisms that correct errors, which significantly reduces the frequency of spontaneous mutations.

 Recommended video: